Dates & Deadlines

 - International English Language Testing System (IELTS) – minimum Band score of 6

 - Pearson’s Test of English – Academic (PTE) – minimum score of 58

 A passing score on the GRE may be submitted in conjunction with an in-depth review of other supporting documents/qualifications for consideration in cases where a candidate is missing some of the academic requirements.
 Admission to the program is highly competitive and on a selective basis.
 Meeting minimum requirements does not guarantee admission.

 Every applicant must fill out the online application, which includes:

-- Official undergraduate and graduate transcripts mailed directly from the issuing institutions (must be mailed directly Ms. Roza Tolsen, 232 West 40th Street, Room 1219 New York, NY 10018 or submitted electronically to: email@example.com)
+- Official undergraduate and graduate transcripts mailed directly from the issuing institutions.
+Official transcripts must be mailed directly to: Office of Admissions 320 West 31st Street, 1st Floor New York, NY 10001 or submitted electronically to: email@example.com

 - Two recommendation letters from employers and/or professors

 - Personal statement of goals and objectives, including your reasons for choosing this field and Touro College

 - Proof of immunization

 NOTE: all supporting documents (recommendation letters, resume, personal statement, unofficial transcripts, and immunization records) can be emailed to firstname.lastname@example.org.